ThreeSixtyGiving/360-dei/documentation/schema.rst

 Overall schema
 ~~~~~~~~~~~~~~

-For each grant, there is a new key `beneficiaries`.
+For each grant, there is a new key `project`.
 This holds a list of data objects, which are defined in the next section.

 Each grant can have multiple `recipientOrganization` objects.
 Each of those objects has 2 new keys.